Modeling the bounce of a gas-filled ball: Coefficient of Restitution

-The ratio of heights before and after the bounce may also be expressed in terms of the coefficient of restitution $\epsilon$.
+The ratio of heights after and before the bounce may also be expressed in terms of the coefficient of restitution $\epsilon$.
 After the bounce, the ball moves upwards, slowing down, and transforming its kinetic energy into potential energy.
-It reaches the maximum height $h_a$ at the moment when the velocity drops to zero, and (neglecting air resistance) all of the kinetic energy is converted to potential energy $m g h_a$.
+It reaches the maximum height $h_a$ at the moment when the velocity drops to zero, so (neglecting air resistance) all of the kinetic energy is converted to potential energy $m g h_a$.
 Thus

-where in the final step we have used Eq.~(\ref{e:energyratio}).
+where we have used Eq.~(\ref{e:energyratio}) to obtain the final equality.

-It's not easy to measure the speed of the ball just before and after the bounce to compute $\epsilon$ directly from the definition in Eq.~(\ref{e:definee}).
-However, it is straightforward to measure the release height and the bounce height.
-So in an experiment, the coefficient of restitution may be determined via
+It is hard to measure the speed of the ball just before and just after the bounce to compute $\epsilon$ directly from the definition in Eq.~(\ref{e:definee}).
+It is easier to measure the release height and the bounce height.
+So in an experiment, the coefficient of restitution may be determined from Eq.~{\ref{e:heightratio}) via

-where $h_{b}$ is the height from which the ball is dropped, and $h_{a}$ is the maximum height which the ball reaches after the bounce.
+where $h_a$ and $h_b$ are measured from the ground to the bottom of the ball.
 For a very bouncy ball, $\epsilon$ is close to 1, and for a very ``dead'' ball, $\epsilon$ is close to 0.